mrkkrp/kill-or-bury-alive/README.md

 ----

 ```
-kill-or-bury-alive-long-lasting-list ⇒
+kill-or-bury-alive-long-lasting-list =>
   ("^\\*scratch\\*$"
    "^\\*Messages\\*$"
    "^\\*git-credential-cache--daemon\\*$"
    erc-mode)
 ```

-List of buffer designators for buffers that should not be purged.
+A list of buffer designators for buffers that should not be purged.

 This variable is used by `kill-or-bury-alive-purge-buffers`.

 ----

 ```
-kill-or-bury-alive-killing-function ⇒ nil
+kill-or-bury-alive-killing-function => nil
 ```

 The default function for buffer killing.

-This is used when nothing is found in `kill-or-bury-alive-killing-function-alist`.
+This function is used when nothing is found in `kill-or-bury-alive-killing-function-alist`.

 The function should be able to take one argument: buffer object to kill or its name.

-If value of the variable is `nil`, `kill-buffer` is used.
+If the value of the variable is `nil`, `kill-buffer` is used.

 ----